leebaok/jemalloc-4.2.1-readcode/Notes.md

 ```

 * initialize a struct
-	{...} could be used to initialize/assign a struct
-	for example :
+{...} could be used to initialize/assign a struct, for example :
 	```
 		struct person{
 			int id;